 You can also work on some simple things that may help (but don’t rush it).
 This might include returning to activities you enjoyed before, talking with family and friends about how you are feeling, and aiming to get regular exercise and eating healthily.

 Remember, you don’t have to suffer in silence.
 If you need help, the most important step is to talk to someone.
-If you’re struggling with the symptoms of depression call MindHealth on 1300 029 131 or register for online counselling to speak with one of our experienced counsellors who can help you get back on track.
+If you’re struggling with the symptoms of depression call MindHealth on 1300 029 131 or access online counselling to speak with one of our experienced counsellors who can help you get back on track.